|

 Therefore, as long as the offensive wrestler is in a controlled

 wrestling situation, he should not be called for stalling.
+However, if

 the offensive wrestler immediately grasps an ankle and is simply